-InterswitchSPAK: Brainfield College Student, Others Win N12.5M Scholarship
+InterswitchSPAK: Brainfield College Student, Others Win N12.5m Scholarship

 Funmi Ogundare

-Master Jubril Dokun, 16, a student of Brainfield College, Salolo, Lagos State has emerged winner in the third edition of InterswitchSPAK national Science competition aimed at promoting the interest of STEM among students.
+Master Jubril Dokun, 16, a student of Brainfield College, Salolo, Lagos, has emerged winner in the third edition of InterswitchSPAK national Science competition to promote STEM among students.

 After successfully scaling through multiple rigorous stages in the competition, Dokun received the grand prize of N7.5 million in scholarships, among other prizes.